docpad/docpad/CONTRIBUTING.md

 		- What you did
 		- What happened
 		- What you expected
-- For everything else (questions, support, etc), use our [Official Support Channels](http://docpad.org/support)
+- For everything else that isn't bug reports (e.g. questions, support, etc), use our [Official Support Channels](http://docpad.org/support)

 ## Skeletons